 Valentine’s Day is the first major shopping event of the new year and second only to Mother’s Day and Thanksgiving through the Christmas shopping season as a consumer spending marathon.

 This celebration of love is an opportunity for your brand to shower your customers with attention and give your Q1 revenue a healthy boost.
-Pre-season projections estimated Americans would spend $23.9 billion on Valentine’s Day in 2022, with up to 48% of shoppers planning to make those purchases online.
+Sixty-two percent of US shoppers polled by RetailMeNot said they plan to shop during Valentine’s Day sales events

 We’d love to help you with that.